-Pros / This carpet cleaner was the best at extracting water so carpets will dry fast.
+Pros / This carpet cleaner was the best at extracting water, so carpets will dry fast.

-Cons / Other less expensive machines cleaned better.
+Cons / Some other machines cleaned better.

 Verdict / The Rug Doctor Deep Carpet Cleaner proved effective in its extraction of carpet shampoo, dirt and water.